-One of the best techniques I know for design and ideation (generating ideas) is to create small, rough sketches, known as thumbnail sketches or just thumbnails.
+What do you do when you need to think through visual ideas, a story or an interactive exercise?
+One of the best techniques I know for design and generating ideas is to create small rough sketches, known as thumbnail sketches or just thumbnails.
 A thumbnail is a quick drawing of an idea—just enough to allow you to think things through.
-Thumbnails are usually small, though there are no rules to follow here.
+The term thumbnail reflects the idea that these sketches are small.

+Thumbnails are typically small rapid drawings that help you think through an idea.
 Wikipedia notes that thumbnail sketches are “used to explore multiple ideas quickly” and that they are “similar to doodles, but may include as much detail as a small sketch.”
-And Craig Smallish explains in a Lynda.com course, “A thumbnail sketch…serves as a chance to experiment or create a prototype of an idea.”
+Craig Smallish explains in a Lynda.com course, “A thumbnail sketch…serves as a chance to experiment or create a prototype of an idea.”

 I use thumbnail sketches as a way to visualize during many processes that are key to learning experience design.
 For example, I may use thumbnails to:

 - Generate ideas at the start of a project (paper and pencil help ideas flow)

 - Think through possible approaches to an eLearning course before going down a path that won’t work

 - Write a story